 It has been determined that these applications can co-exist within the same spectrum, given the inherent geographical separation between their normal areas of operation as well as the very low duty cycles involved.

 The following is a non-exhaustive list of applications that covers Metering, Alarms and Automotive applications and includes:

 - Alarms:

-- portable personal security alarms
+- Portable personal security alarms.

+- Intruder alarm systems.

-- change of state alert
+- Change of state alert.